port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/statuspage.md

 ### Ingest data into Port

-To ingest Statuspage objects using the [integration configuration](#configuration-structure), you can follow the steps below:
+To ingest Statuspage objects using the [integration configuration](#configuration-structure), follow the steps below:

-1. Go to the DevPortal Builder page.
+1. Go to the [Builder page](https://app.getport.io/dev-portal/data-model) of your portal.
-2. Select the Data Sources tab at the left sidebar.
+2. Select the `Data Sources` tab in the left sidebar.
-3. Click on `+ Data Source` at the top right corner.
+3. Click on `+ Data Source` button in the top right corner.
-4. Select Statuspage under the Incident Management category.
+4. Select `Statuspage` under the `Incident Management` category.
 5. Modify the [configuration](#configuration-structure) according to your needs.
 6. Run the installation command.
-7. Click `Next` and you can view the integration configuration and update it as necessary.
+7. Click `Next`, you can view the integration configuration and update it as necessary.

 ## Examples